3 Day Walking Break

 - At Meadowbank Homestead - Awaroa, right on the edge of the inlet, you’ll be welcomed with pre-dinner drinks and fine food.
 Here you’ll find comfortable accommodation full of history and kiwi charm.

-Bus to Kaiteriteri - from Nelson 1 hour 30 mins, from Motueka 20 mins
+Scenic drive to Kaiteriteri – from Nelson 1 hours, from Motueka 20 mins

 Meals included: Lunch, Afternoon Tea, Dinner